NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.RealtimeModel.md

   - name: SetOwnership
     definition: void SetOwnership(int ownerID, bool sendRedundantUpdates = false)
     summary: Set ownership of the model to a specific client.
 This has no effect if the model has no meta-model.
+    remarks: The only valid values for the client ID are the local client ID and -1 (unowned).
+The server will reject an update that changes the owner to a different client.
     parameters:
     - name: ownerID
       description: The client ID of the new owner.